Top 10 Things To Do In Porto

 3. Crossing the Dom Luis I Bridge on Foot

 Completed in 1866 by a student of Gustave Eiffel (yeah, the one from Paris), the iron Dom Luis I Bridge is another iconic Porto landmark.
 Connecting the Ribeira district with Vila Nova de Gaia, the bridge helped solve a major traffic challenge that plagued the city’s expansion at the time.
-The best way to enjoy the crossing of the bridge is by taking its pedestrian-friendly upper deck but if you’re feeling lazy, just grab a sunset drink with some tapas at the trendy Bar Ponte Pensil.
+The best way to enjoy the crossing of the bridge is by taking its pedestrian-friendly upper deck, but if you’re feeling lazy, just grab a sunset drink and some tapas at the trendy Bar Ponte Pensil.

 2. Eating, Eating and Eating

-Food is a major part of any good vacation and the good news is that Porto has a lot to offer in that department (and it’s cheap).
+Food is a major part of any good vacation, and the good news is that Porto has a lot to offer in that department (and it’s cheap).
 For breakfast, head to one of the city’s long-running cafes, where whipped cream is always added to your drink and where fresh pastries put your calorie-counting habits on pause.
 For lunch, head to the Bolhão Market and dine with the locals at Cafeteria Pintainho.
 For dinner, head to the seafood restaurants of Afurada or explore the alleys leading down to the Ribeira, where the family-owned restaurant of O Bom Talher serves the best codfish in town.
 And in between?
-Shop in the city’s specialty food shops and sample exquisite cheese, olive oils, cured meats, and so much more surprises!
+Shop in the city’s specialty food shops and sample exquisite cheese, olive oils, cured meats, and many more surprises!

 1. Drinking Port Wine Directly from the Source

 The sweet-tasting liquid named after the great city is aged and bottled in the warehouses of Vila Nova de Gaia.
-Dating back to the 17th century, it was the British who are credited with commercializing the production of port wine, rising out of their need for an alternative to French wine back when the two former superpowers were at war.
+Dating back to the 17th century, the British are credited with commercializing the production of port wine, rising out of their need for an alternative to French wine back when the two former superpowers were at war.
 Grapes from the Douro Valley are harvested and crushed, making the trip downriver on the iconic Rabelo boats in the “good old days” and now by the truckloads to the Gaia’s port houses.
-Learning about the various types of port and, of course, tasting a few glasses is a must-do activity in Porto.
+Learning about the various types of ports and, of course, tasting a few glasses is a must-do activity in Porto.
 Of the plethora of winery tours and tastings, don’t miss the visit to Taylor’s – one of the finest brands of port you can find.

 What’s Next?